Shannan Gilbert was not a Gilgo Beach serial killer victim

 1. He left behind a digital trail that the police could easily trace.

-2. He decided to murder his victim after she had already called 911 and created a huge ruckus in the gated community.
+2. He decided to murder his victim after she had already called 911 and created a ruckus in the gated community.

 3. Following the murder, he left her body in a nearby marsh.